denoland/kv-utils/README.md

 Deno KV stores values by using the V8 serialization format, which converts objects to a binary format and then that value is stored in the KV store.

-The `estimateSize} function can be used to estimate the size of a value in bytes.
+The `estimateSize` function can be used to estimate the size of a value in bytes.
 While it is not 100% accurate, it is 10x faster than using the V8 serialize function, which is not available in some environments.